Associate Professor, Chemistry and Biochemistry

 Diana Reese

-I selected chemistry as my field of study because I think it has the perfect balance of chemistry, math, physics, abstract thinking, and even art!
-I love to get into the details of why things are the way they are.
-It is incredibly rewarding to be able to apply chemistry to everyday life.
+Dr. Reese selected chemistry as her field of study because she believes it offers the perfect balance of chemistry, math, physics, abstract thinking and even art.
+She enjoys exploring why things are the way they are and finds it rewarding to apply chemistry to everyday life.
+Her passion in academia is teaching, and her goal is student success.

 Education